JunoLab/JunoDocs.jl/docs/src/index.md

 Juno is an Integrated Development Environment (IDE) for the Julia language.
 It provides powerful tools to help you develop code.
 Juno is built on Atom, a text editor a text editor provided by Github.
-Juno extends Atom by adding Julia-specific enhancements, such as syntax highlighting, integration with Julia's debugger (Gallium), a console for running code, and much more.
+Juno consists of both Julia and Atom packages in order add Julia-specific enhancements, such as syntax highlighting, a plot pane, integration with Julia's debugger (Gallium), a console for running code, and much more.

 ### Installation